 Anticipating the Event Can Be Harder than the Event Itself

-Friends and family need to know how to be supportive.
+Friends and family often want to be helpful but may need to be told what they need to do to be supportive.
 If you find it comfortable to talk about your loved one, or would rather grieve in a private way, talk openly with them in advance so that everyone knows what to expect.
+Ask them to check in with you throughout the day, if needed, and to take care of tasks that will help to reduce your stress levels.

 Volunteering is a Great Way to Heal

 Look online for volunteering opportunities in your area.
-Many people find meaning in helping others, and it’s a great way to honor your loved one.
+Many people find meaning in helping others, and it’s a great way to honor your loved one or to acknowledge an important date.

 Sometimes Special Occasions are Just Difficult